KociOrges/cviewer/README.md

 Depending on your system's security settings, you may need to adjust permissions to allow execution of the CViewer.jar file.
 If prompted, confirm that you trust the source of this file.

-## Visualising the metagenomics contigs
+## Visualizing the metagenomics contigs

 ```CViewer``` integrates with CONCOCT pipeline (https://github.com/BinPro/CONCOCT) for visualising the contigs.
 The output from CONCOCT can be loaded into the software to inspect the clustering of the contigs across multiple components of the PCA analysis in the context of samples coverages.
 To explore the contigs in CViewer, first, we will need to obtain the required files from CONCOCT and then import it into the software.
 Here, as an example, we have put the generated files inside the folder *example_datasets/*.